 Speed up WordPress Admin Dashboard

-So, the best solution to speed up the site at backend is by disabling the Heartbeat API.
+So, the best solution to speed up the backend site is disabling the Heartbeat API.
 Instead, install the Heartbeat control plugin.
-Heartbeat control plugin allows you to easily manage the frequency of the WordPress heartbeat API.
+The heartbeat control plugin allows you to manage the WordPress heartbeat API frequency easily.
 Through this plugin, the heartbeat API can be disabled entirely.
 So a great method to reduce admin-ajax server load in WordPress

-Note: If you are using any caching plugin, then disable the object cache before moving forward.
+Note: If you use any caching plugin, disable the object cache before moving forward.
 It will drastically speed up the WordPress dashboard.

 - Login to your WordPress Admin Dashboard.